The VCUarts Department of Music regularly hosts workshops, camps and other programs for middle- and high-school students and their families.

 Connect with GRYWE on Facebook!

 VCU Jazz Day is a jazz improvisation and combo workshop for high school students, usually held in January.
-The VCU Jazz Studies program invites selected jazz students to spend a day with jazz faculty and students and participate in activities such as:
+The VCU Jazz Studies program invites selected jazz students to spend a day with jazz faculty and students.
+The 2021 event will be virtual and will include the following activities:

 For more information, contact Antonio García.

-Six VCU faculty members and an alumnus will offer instruction, including (subject to change) Prof. García, director of Jazz Studies, trombone/brass; likely Rex Richardson, trumpet; J.C.
-Kuhl, saxophone; Michael Ess, guitar; Russell Wilson, piano; Victor Dvoskin, bass; and Tony Martucci, drum set.
+Up to seven VCU faculty members will offer instruction, including (subject to change) Prof. García, Director of Jazz Studies, trombone; Rex Richardson, trumpet; J.C.
+Kuhl, saxophone; Michael Ess, guitar; Russell Wilson, piano; Eric Wheeler, bass; and Tony Martucci, drum set.

 Selected students will have demonstrated an exceptional desire and potentially strong ability to pursue the craft of jazz improvisation and may be considering continuing that pursuit at the college or professional level.